shakilmith/documentaion/spring-boot/spring-boot-crud-application/index.md

-## Devoloping a Simple Crud Application using Sping Boot
+## Developing a Simple Crud Application using Spring Boot

-Crud stands for Create, Read, Upade and Delete operations.
+Crud stands for Create, Read, Update and Delete operations.
 These are the very essential component for software development.
 Where you allow your user to create, read, update or delete any resource.

-For creating simple Crud Applicaton using Spring Boot, we use Spring MVC framework (model, view, controller approach) and for database access we use Spirng data jpa.
+For creating simple Crud Application using Spring Boot, we use Spring MVC framework (model, view, controller approach) and for database access we use Spring data jpa.
 Spring data jpa provides built in methods like CrudRepository that can handle Crud Operation very smoothly.

 Let's first of all create an example application using Spring Boot.